 G code typically creates tool paths that are multiple different shapes, which are easily supported by FDM printers.
 For the purposes of powder based printing, and to simplify the processing of the G code, it was decided that enforcing a "rectilinear" tool path style was required.
 "Rectilinear" means that all G code tool paths are straight lines, as opposed to straight lines and arcs.
 This makes processing the G code much less complicated, as rendering rectangular polygons is much easier than rendering arcs, for example.

-Once the G code is produced, it is saved to a file, it is then ready to be opened by the computer host software to be processed into a list of commands that would result in that part printed.
+Once the G code is produced it is saved to a file.
+It is then ready to be opened by the computer host software to be processed into a list of commands that would result in that part printed.

 Objects of Part Processing